null

 3. Remove the grain bag, sparge (rinse) with water into the kettle, and discard.

-4. Stir in the dry malt extract and Candi Sugar until fully dissolved.
+4. Stir in the dry malt extract and Candi Syrup until fully dissolved.

 5. Bring your wort to a rolling boil.